Why Google Advises Against Bite-Sized Content for SEO Strategies

 FAQs

-Danny Sullivan advised against breaking content into bite-sized chunks to cater to AI systems.
-Google’s engineers echoed this stance, emphasizing they don’t want content crafted specifically for LLMs.
+The post explains that Danny Sullivan advised against breaking content into small chunks just to cater to AI systems.
+Google’s direction is that content should be written for people, not crafted into separate formats for search or LLMs.

 Comments